randsleadershipslack/documents-and-resources/code-of-conduct.md

 * Examine the channel topic for helpful tips.
 * Click on the channel details and read the about section, get a sense for how many members are present, and what messages have already been pinned and what files have been shared.

-Posting the same message to multiple channels is spamming.
+**Consquence**: Posting the same message to multiple channels is spamming.
 Don't spam.

 ## Direct Message Etiquette